Preconditioning for time-harmonic Maxwell's equations using the Laguerre transform: Numerical experiments

 \section{Numerical experiments}

 Consider solving equation (\ref{HelmVector}) for the two media models shown in Figures \ref{pic:test_model1}a and \ref{pic:test_model2}a.
 The parameters of the medium are as follows: permeability $\mu_1=30$, $\mu_2=5$, permittivity $\epsilon_r=1$.
 A point source with frequency $\omega=2\pi/100$ is located at the center of the calculation domain $\Omega$.
-After a finite-element approximation of the variational problem (\ref{variational_maxwell}) with second-order Nedelec's elements, we solve a SLAE of the form (\ref{main_linear_system}), for which we use the GMRES($k$) method~\cite{Saad,Saad1986} and the preconditioning procedure (\ref{solution_approx}), (\ref{preconditioner}) with the Laguerre transform parameter $\eta=75$ and time window duration $\tau=4\pi/\omega$.
-The coefficients $\bar{\mathbf E}_m$ of the series (\ref{Laguerre_Fourier}) will be calculated with accuracy $\varepsilon_{lag}=10^{-5}$.
+After a finite-element approximation of the variational problem (\ref{variational_maxwell}) with second-order Nedelec's elements, we solve a SLAE of the form (\ref{main_linear_system}), for which we use the GMRES($k$) method~\cite{Saad,Saad1986} and the preconditioning procedure (\ref{solution_approx}), (\ref{preconditioner}) with the Laguerre transform parameter $\eta=0.15$ and time window duration $\tau=4\pi/\omega$.
+The coefficients $\bar{\mathbf E}_m$ of the series (\ref{Laguerre_Fourier}) will be calculated with accuracy $\varepsilon_{lag}=10^{-5}$. \fix{The parameter $\eta$ was chosen to balance spectral localization and time support.} The scaling parameter $\eta$ and window length $\tau$ were chosen to balance spectral concentration and time support; $\varepsilon_{lag}$ is the stopping tolerance for solving the Laguerre-projected systems.
+A short sensitivity study (varying $\eta$ and $M$) is recommended to justify these choices.
 As has been shown by computational experiments, to solve the problem (\ref{preconditioner}) we need only a few iterations of the conjugate gradient method with a multigrid preconditioner called the Auxiliary-space Maxwell Solver \cite{Vassilevski2009}.

 Let us investigate the convergence of the GMRES($k$) method, $k=100$, without preconditioning.
 The wave field magnitude for the first and second models is shown in Figs.~\ref{pic:test_model1}b and~\ref{pic:test_model2}b, respectively.
 As can be seen in Fig.~\ref{pic:residual1}a, the convergence rate depends on the length $\chi(\alpha)$ of the segment PEC of the boundary $S$.
 If the boundary $S$ is absent ($\alpha=2\pi$) and there are no reflected waves, the iterative process converges very fast.
 If the boundary is almost closed or completely closed ($\alpha\leq0.05\pi$), the GMRES($k$) method stagnates.